 "A Dozen Avalanches Threaten Small Business," elevator message:

 20% of all small business startups fail within the first year of business.
-I empower business owners by sharing my unique blend of knowledge developed from my diverse group of successful companies spanning over my 40-year entrepreneurial career.
+I empower business owners by sharing my unique blend of knowledge developed from my diverse group of successful companies spanning my 30-year entrepreneurial career.
 Throughout the United States, I train business owners to build the skills they need to create a sustainable business and survive beyond five years.

 An elevator message will be one of the most critical steps you take in creating your new business.
 Spend plenty of time on this step.
 Test this message on strangers to determine if they understand what you are selling, why you are selling it, and your customers' results.